wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Managed Cache
    <br /><br />

-Also, instead of 2 racks, ARM resources can span 3 racks.
+Also, instead of 2 racks, ARM resources can span 3 racks of computers.

 See: <a target="_blank" href="https://azure.microsoft.com/en-us/features/azure-portal/availability/">
    Which portal supports each Azure service, listed alphabetically</a>